 In the same year Jim began to move Swiftwater boat operations and rescue boat overviews out of the old, show and tell, SRT program, into a standalone Swiftwater Boat Operations and Safety Technician course (SBRT), using the same, proven, 4 evidence-based analysis that was used to restructure the Swiftwater program.

 BOAT SAFETY AND RESCUE OPERATIONS IN THE SWIFTWATER / MOVING WATER ENVIRONMENT

-Jim has thousands of hours operating boats on rivers, professionally, since 1972.
+Jim has thousands of hours operating and teaching paddle, oar and power boats on rivers, around the world, professionally, since 1972.

 In 1996, following a Coroner’s Inquiry in Chilliwack, where Jim was a S.M.E. for the Crown, he was asked to develop a Swiftwater Boat Program for the federal Department of Fisheries and Oceans, Conservation and Protection (Enforcement) Group on the Fraser River, in BC, based on the experience he had gained operating and training power boat on large volume rivers, since 1974.

 This Swiftwater Boat curriculum became the foundations for many rescue organizations across North America, including OES in California, among many others.